 A prosecutor who realizes there are cracks in the state’s case, such as non-credible witnesses, faulty forensic evidence, or a sympathetic defendant, may be eager to strike a plea agreement because they already know they can’t win at trial.
 Further, if a prosecutor feels like they will have to try a criminal case against an attorney who has previously litigated and won difficult criminal trials, they are often more willing to accept a favorable plea deal than take the chance that they may lose.

-By accepting a plea bargain, the defendant and his or her attorneys are deprived of the opportunity to review the evidence in the case and investigate witnesses to build its own case.
+By accepting a plea bargain, the defendant and their attorneys are deprived of the opportunity to review the evidence in the case and investigate witnesses to build their own case.
 The defense also gives up the ability to file motions to exclude evidence or witnesses from testifying.
 Consequently, a defendant who accepts such a deal may be accepting a conviction that the prosecution would have had trouble securing if the case went before a jury at trial.

 Agreeing to a plea deal too soon may be a mistake.
 The more effort that a criminal defense attorney puts into challenging the prosecution’s case, the better the plea offer may be later.
 A defendant usually has more leverage to negotiate the closer the case gets to trial.